-I am pleased to present the Annual Report of Cora Gold Limited ('Cora' or the 'Company' and together with its subsidiaries the 'Group') for the year ended 31 December 2019.
+I am pleased to present the Annual Report of Cora Gold Limited ('Cora' or the 'Company') and its subsidiaries (together the 'Group') for the year ended 31 December 2020.

-Cora is a gold company focused on two world class gold regions in Mali and Senegal in West Africa, being the Yanfolila Gold Belt (south Mali) and the Kedougou-Kenieba Inlier gold belt (also known as the 'Kenieba Window') (west Mali / east Senegal).
+Cora is a gold company focused on two world class gold regions in Mali and Senegal in West Africa, being the Yanfolila Gold Belt (south Mali) and the Kédougou-Kéniéba Inlier gold belt (also known as the 'Kenieba Window'; west Mali / east Senegal).

 The strategy of the Company is, through systematic exploration, to discover, delineate and develop economic ore bodies.
-Historical exploration has resulted in the highly prospective Sanankoro Gold Discovery (in the Yanfolila Gold Belt, southern Mali) ('Sanankoro'), in addition to multiple, high potential, drill ready gold targets within its broader portfolio.
+Historical exploration has resulted in the highly prospective Sanankoro Gold Discovery ('Sanankoro' or 'Sanankoro Gold Project') in the Yanfolila Gold Belt, in addition to multiple, high potential, drill ready gold targets within its broader portfolio.
 Cora's highly experienced and successful management team has a proven track record in making multi-million ounce gold discoveries which have been developed into operating mines.

 Cora's primary focus is on further developing Sanankoro, which the Company believes has the potential for a standalone mine development.
-In January 2020 we published an initial Scoping Study on the Sanankoro Gold Discovery which showed an 84% internal rate of return ('IRR') and US\$30.9 million net present value ('NPV') (8% discount rate) at a gold price of US\$1,400/oz.
+In January 2020 we published an initial Scoping Study on the Sanankoro Gold Discovery which included a scenario at a gold price of US\$1,500/oz showing an internal rate of return of 107% and a net present value (at 8% discount rate) of US\$41.5 million.
 This study assists in de-risking the project by establishing a framework for understanding the economics of a future mine development and also provides guidance for the on-going exploration programmes to maximise the delineation of further economic mineralisation.
-Prior to this, in December 2019 the Company announced a maiden pit constrained Inferred Mineral Resource Estimate ('MRE') at Sanankoro of 5.0 million tonnes (Mt) at 1.6 g/t Au for 265,000 ounces of gold from independent consultants SRK Consulting (UK) Limited ('SRK').
-The MRE was prepared in accordance with the JORC 2012 Code.
+Prior to this, in December 2019 the Company announced a JORC-compliant maiden pit constrained Inferred Mineral Resource Estimate ('MRE') at Sanankoro of 5.0 million tonnes at 1.6 g/t Au for 265,000 ounces of gold from independent consultants SRK Consulting (UK) Limited ('SRK').
 This is an initial step in determining the overall potential of Sanankoro and reconfirms the SRK derived Exploration Target of approximately 1-2 million ounces of gold within 100 metres of surface (as reported in October 2018).
 The MRE is based on under 25% of the total 40 linear kilometre strike length of the potential mineralised zones identified to date.
 The majority (88%) of the Inferred MRE is derived from oxide material.
 The small amount of sulphide material in the MRE confirms our belief that exploration expansion into the sulphide zones could provide significant future upside.
+Cora's current focus is both on resource growth, to enable a +6 year mine life, as well as additional metallurgical test work studies.
+The Company has now moved into feasibility study work with the aim of completing a Definitive Feasibility Study ('DFS') before the end of 2021 with a view to commencing mine construction at Sanankoro in 2022.